gabe00122/personal-site/src/posts/actor-critic-part1.md

 #### Sample Action
 We need to define the sample action function which represents $\pi (\sdot|S,\boldsymbol{\theta})$ from our formula above.
 Luckily jax can already sample from a logit distribution with `random.categorical`
 Using `static_argnums` tells jax to treat the self object as a static parameter for jit compilation.
+Calling this function with a observation vector from our environment will give us an action from the current policy.
 ```python
     @partial(jax.jit, static_argnums=(0,))
     def sample_action(